LearnLink Blog

 Irregular Learn the special form go to went; eat to ate; see to saw

-The basic order is: Subject + past verb + the rest.
+Basic order: Subject + past verb + the rest.
 "The dog (subject) chased (past verb) the ball (the rest)."
-Children can reuse this frame with many verbs, much as they do when practising action verbs and linking verbs.
+Children reuse this frame across many verbs, as when practising action verbs and linking verbs.

-For negatives and questions in the past simple, use the helper word did — the main verb returns to its base form.
-Children practise this part most, because the past ending shifts onto "did" and drops from the main verb.
-A clear contrast table helps, as it does when comparing comparatives and superlatives.
+Negatives and questions need helper did; the main verb returns to base form.
+The past ending shifts onto "did" and drops from the main verb — what children practise most.
+A contrast table helps, as when comparing comparatives and superlatives.

 Form Structure Example